deven-org/boiler/docs/CONTRIBUTING.md

 - (only for Members of the Accenture Slack Channel) Post a link to the PR in the [#boiler-dev](https://song-asg.slack.com/archives/C0629BCDCSK)
 Slack channel if the review is time critical.

-### Steps for Developers or Designers Looking for a Pull Request to Review
+### Steps for looking for a pull request to review
 1. Find a PR
   - (only for Members of the Accenture Slack Channel) Keep an eye on posted PR links in the #boiler-dev Slack channel
   - Filter the [PR list in GitHub](https://github.com/deven-org/boiler/pulls) for label: `🦹 needs:reviewers (code)` or label: `🦹 needs:reviewers (design)`